tobyzerner/json-api-server/README.md

 });
 ```

+#### Adapters

-We provide an `EloquentAdapter` to hook your resources up with Laravel [Eloquent](https://laravel.com/docs/5.8/eloquent) models.
-Set it up with the name of the model that your resource represents.
+We provide an `EloquentAdapter` to hook your resources up with Laravel [Eloquent](https://laravel.com/docs/8.0/eloquent) models.
+Set it up with the model class that your resource represents.
 You can [implement your own adapter](https://github.com/tobyz/json-api-server/blob/master/src/Adapter/AdapterInterface.php) if you use a different ORM.

 ```php
 use Tobyz\JsonApiServer\Adapter\EloquentAdapter;